juangomes376/ROCKETQ-NLW-together-6/README.md

 Download this repositorie and with your teminal, enter in the directory

 1. Run the command  to install the dependencies

-"
+'
 npm install
-"
+'

-2. After, run the command `npm run init-db` to install the database " npm run init-db
+2. After, run the command  to install the database

-"
+'
+npm run init-db
+'

-3. And to start the application, run the command `npm start` " npm start
+3. And to start the application, run the command

-"
+'
+npm start
+'

 ## 🔖 Layout